 Generally, when you submit a Form 2848 according to the Where to File Chart in the instructions for Form 2848, it's included on the IRS's Centralized Authorization File (CAF).
 The CAF allows IRS personnel who don't have access to the original power of attorney to determine whether you've authorized an individual to represent you.
 Joint filers must submit separate Forms 2848 to have the power of attorney recorded on the CAF.

 It's important that you fill out the Form 2848 correctly, sign, and date it, to avoid the CAF unit from rejecting it.

 If you want to allow a person to receive your tax information, but don't want this person to represent you before the IRS, refer to Topic No. 312.

-For additional information, see the Form 2848 Instructions (PDF) and Publication 947, Practice Before the IRS and Power of Attorney.
+For additional information, see the Instructions for Form 2848 (PDF) and Publication 947, Practice Before the IRS and Power of Attorney.